 During the reporting period, the Puerto Rico Department of Housing (PRDOH) completed the following tasks in support of the Small Business Financing Program: disbursed three hundred and twenty-six (366) cases (187 LMI; 179 UN) for a total \$16.1M and currently has eighty-two (82) Grant Agreements, which represent over \$3.5M in committed grants that are pending disbursement.
 In total, the Program has awarded a total of 1,232 cases for a total of \$54.2M in grant funding disbursed.
 To this effect, during this quarter, PRDOH implemented the following: submitted changes to the Action Plan and received approval for Action Plan 7, in which the grant award maximum was increased to \$150,000; signed BDE SRA Amendment B amending grant funding and updating staff changes.
 Updated Program Guidelines considering Action Plan 7 and changes in Environmental Review process.
 Held recurring meetings with the Subrecipient-BDE-where guidance and suggestions were addressed.
 Increased the case load to Case Management entities in the final phase of the program.
 Consulted with Subject Matter Experts to refine established procedures as well as comply with existing regulations.
-Additionally, all Underwriting service providers have completed their onboarding and started analyzing cases for Subrecipient review.
+Additionally, all Underwriting service providers have completed their onboarding and started analyzing cases for subrecipient review.
 Conversely, the Case Manager entities have continuously submitted their contracted number of cases for BDE review.
 Outreach efforts continued throughout the quarter resulting in an increased recruitment of new cases.
-The SBF program has been actively collecting data from all applicants, this process is taking place during intake process and in the close-out phase of each grant awarded to the applicant.
-During the intake process, the PRDOH has gathered valuable information regarding the business owner, and it provides the relevant data to analyze: The national objective determination, owner's race/ethnicity information, projected jobs created/jobs retained and other relevant program and eligibility information.
-Program is expecting to receive close-out supporting documentation and determinations per award from case managers in the next upcoming months and will be in a better position to report the business job created and/or retained outcomes per each award, and also the race/ethnicity information of these jobs.
-In the meantime, the SBF program is uploading in the attachment section a detailed report of awarded cases in the quarter with relevant race/ethnicity information of the awardees.
+The SBF Program continued its efforts in gathering National Objectives data.